reelyactive/barnowl-aruba/README.md

 __barnowl-aruba__ is a lightweight [Node.js package](https://www.npmjs.com/package/barnowl-aruba) that can run on resource-constrained edge devices as well as on powerful cloud servers and anything in between.
 It is typically run behind a [barnowl](https://github.com/reelyactive/barnowl) instance which is included in the [Pareto Anywhere](https://www.reelyactive.com/pareto/anywhere/) open source middleware suite.

+See also [aruba-iot-advlib-azure-function](https://github.com/reelyactive/aruba-iot-advlib-azure-function) which processes BLE and USB serial data in the cloud as a stateless Azure Function, based on the complementary Aruba Azure IoT interface.

 Installation
 ------------